 How to buy Fedex shares

-How to buy FedEx shares, a step-by-step guide
+How to buy FedEx stock, a step-by-step guide

-The process of buying shares in FedEx isn’t massively complicated, so don’t worry even if you’re new to stock investing.
+It’s not complicated to put your money into the stock market, so don’t worry even if you’re new to investing.
 These are the steps to follow in order to complete your investment:

 - Create an account.
 Once you’ve selected your broker, simply go to their website and create an account.
 The steps required for this will vary from platform to platform, but generally you can expect to have to provide your name, email address, phone number, and some form of photo identification.